+DtSearch®—Text Retrieval / Full Text Search Engine E-Preservation Science.
 We offer: - high-quality and rapid peer-reviewing, - information widely available at the lowest possible costs: - free access to WWW version, - subscription for paper (hard) copies only – see cover no. 1/2011 on the left, - to use the advantages of WWW: - publication of (colour) images, movie clips, sound and similar files, - on-line submission, - abstracting in various databses.

 This Forum is timely, given the recent storms along the east coast of the US, and was suggested to us by Christopher Stavroudis, a paintings conservator and member of AMIEN’s Board of Directors.
 There are 5 pertinent posts already, and this Forum will be cross-posting with the American Institute for the Conservation of Historic and Artistic Works (AIC) and the Museum of Modern Art in New York City (MoMA).
 Art Conservation at the University of Delaware : Conservation Links.
 American Institute for Conservation of Historic and Artistic Works (AIC) - AIC is the national membership organization of conservation professionals.

 Its members include conservators, educators, scientists, students, archivists, art historians, and other conservation enthusiasts in over twenty countries around the world.
 AIC Wiki - A collaborative knowledge database drawn from a number of resources created by the various AIC Specialty Groups and Committees.
 Several of the Specialty Groups had "AIC Conservation Catalogs," compendia of working knowledge on materials and techniques used to preserve and treat works of art and historic artifacts.
 The series, begun in 1985 in print format and still in active development, was intended to be updated on an ongoing basis as techniques, technologies, and modes of practice evolve.